Skip to Main Content

 • No single item or factor is determinative of fair use, but some factors carry more weight than others, as indicated below.

 • Copies must be made from legally owned copies (personal or Kirkwood-owned).
+Copies made from borrowed materials, such as on loan from interlibrary loan, are not considered owned copies.

 • Contact Kirkwood Library Services for help in making a fair use determination.